abhijeetk/af-binder/docs/afb-application-writing.md

 with afb-daemon binder.

-Applications communicate with their private binder (afb-daemon) using a network connection or potentially any other connection channel.
+Applications communicate with their private binder (afb-daemon) using a network connection or any other potential connection channel.
 While the current version does not yet implement Unix socket, this feature might be added in the near future.
 Developers need to be warn that HTTP protocol is a none